 ONLY RURAL AREAS ARE ELIGIBLE FOR RURAL DEVELOPMENT PROGRAM FUNDING.

-Generally, a rural area is defined as any region with a population of no more than 50,000 people.
+A rural area is defined as any region with a population of no more than 50,000 people.
 The area cannot be immediately adjacent to a city or metropolitan area with a population of over 50,000.
 The Community Facilities Grant Program is an exception and is only available in rural areas and towns up to 20,000 in population.
-Another exception exists with respect to the Rural Business and Industry Loan program - loans may be made to cooperatives for value-added processing facilities in non-rural areas provided they service farmers in the local area and help improve farm income.
-As investments in integrated local and regional food systems grow, there well may be some additional re-conceptualization of rural development rules along similar lines.